 - D-Style – Dominance

 So is it that those with the i-Style are less powerful or less significant than the D-Style, S-Style, or the C-Style?
 Well, the truth of the matter is no, that is not the case.
 There is no deep dark research based reason for the small i.
 And no, certification or advanced training is not required to be a keeper of the secret of the small i.

 The Story of the Small 'i'

-DiSC has had a number of different publishers over the years.
 It was once published by a small company called Performax.
-During this time a funny thing happened as they were trying to release their premiere product, the DISC Personal Profile System (a pre-cursor to the DiSC Classic Paper Profile).
+During this time, a funny thing happened as they were trying to release their premier product, the DISC Personal Profile System (a precursor to the DiSC Classic Paper Profile).
 Performax was a very small organization, and they didn’t have much room for errors.

 Yes, that is right.
 The printer did not capitalize the I in DISC.
 Performax decided to use this mistake and copyright DiSC to use it to market their DISC Instrument.
 So that is how DISC got its small i.
 When you see the ‘small i’ version of the DISC profile, you know it was published by Wiley Publishing, or it is in violation US copyright laws.

 Everything DiSC has a rich history of searching to perfect a simple tool with extraordinary personal insights.
 Explore the history of DiSC and how the profile came to be what it is today: